kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 CREATE REL TABLE BelongsTo(FROM Merchant TO Company)
 ```

-In the above code, only `TransactedWith` edges have metadata associated with them, namely the
+In the above code, only `TransactedWith` edges have properties associated with them, namely the
 transaction amount and the timestamp.
-The other two edges don't have metadata and are simply
+The other two edges don't have properties and are simply
 used to connect the nodes based on the values that match a primary key constraint.

 The data for the edges require minor transformations to the existing CSV files in which the first